 I was so excited to get an invite to check out their new Shabu Shabu ($85pp) spring set menu.

 The taste bud tempting al la carte menu mixes authentic Japanese recipes with the freshest of ingredients, while Furaibo’s bar has a “bar bites” menu to enjoy with local and Japanese beers, spirits and cocktails.
-Upstairs is where you’ll find their stylish dining room and balcony – where we were enjoying lunch on a beautiful sunny day.
+Upstairs is where you’ll find their stylish dining room and balcony.
+The Furiabo balcony is where we were enjoying lunch on a beautiful sunny day.

 On our table we found a gas burner and hot pot – exciting!

-At Furaibo there is a new sake tasting experience to get stuck into.
+At Furaibo there is a new sake tasting experience.
 For $35, you’ll get to enjoy five 30ml nips of premium Japanese sake, complete with tasting notes.

 First up on the menu is a delicious pumpkin soup, finished with onion crème and fish roe.